Table of Contents

 No matter what your style of working is, it’s important to see your current job as a stepping stone to bring you closer to the working experience you want in life.

-If you plan to stay in the same job for more than a year or two, it’s important to have ample opportunities to advance your career from within the company.
+If you plan to stay in the same job for more than a year or two, it’s important to have ample opportunities for career growth from within the company.

 Here are some questions to ask: